zuygui/blog/content/posts/flowupdater-json-creator.md

 - [Serde JSON](https://github.com/serde-rs/json), an extension of the `serde` crate that enables the serialization and deserialization of Rust structs.

 I've only mentioned the most significant elements present in the [source code](https://github.com/zuygui/flowupdater-json-creator).

+# The goal

+I wanna replace the Java application (GUI) by a CLI application in Rust.
+I also wanna make the application more fast and accessible.
+Finally, I wanna add new features to the application like locals mods support and archives exports.

 # Development Steps